gvwilson/sensibleadventures/iffy/iffy.md

 ## Chapter 1

-*Iffy had a bad dream that night.
+Iffy had a bad dream that night.
-It was the same one she always had, and the worst part was that it wasn't really a dream.*
+It was the same one she always had, and the worst part was that it wasn't really a dream.

-*She was on deck.
+She was on deck.
 The sky was a perfect blue bowl overhead, summer cold instead of winter freezing.
-Second and Third were stuffing her into the hand-me-down ecosuit that had cost them as much as one of their jelly dredging nets.
+Second and Third were stuffing her into a hand-me-down ecosuit that had cost them as much as one of their jelly dredging nets.
-"Just in case, love," Third said, forcing a smile but unable to keep the fear out of her voice.
+"Just for safe, love," Third said, forcing a smile but unable to keep the fear out of her voice.
-She kissed the family's youngest clone on the forehead and slipped Iffy's favorite bedtime book inside the bulky suit.
+She kissed the family's youngest clone on the forehead and slipped Iffy's favorite bedtime book inside the bulky orange suit.
-"Just in case."*
+"Just in case."

-*The ship's horn blared another warning.
+The ship's horn blared another warning.
 Iffy started to cry.
-Her olders had pulled her out of her cot just a few moments before, and she was only half awake.*
+Her olders had pulled her out of bed just a few moments before, and she was only half awake.

-*Third hugged her again before Second pulled her away.
+Third hugged her again before Second pulled her away.
-"There isn't time," the older clone snapped as one of the hired crew ran past them toward the stern.
+"There no time," the older clone snapped as one of the hired crew ran past them toward the stern.
 At the time Iffy thought Second was angry at her for something she'd done.
-Years later,
-she realized that Second had been angry at the sea for what was about to happen, and at herself for not being able to stop it.*
+Years later she realized that Second had been angry at the sea for what was about to happen, and at herself for not being able to stop it.

-*"She's boiling!"
+"She boil!"
 Fourth shouted from the crow's nest.
-"A hundred meters ahead an' ten points off starboard!"*
+"Two hundred meter ahead an' ten point off starboard!"

-*Third sealed the last flap on the ecosuit.
+Third sealed the last flap on the ecosuit.
 This time Second didn't try to stop her when she wrapped her arms around Iffy.
 "I love you," she said in Iffy's ear.
-"I love you always and forever."*
+"I love you always an' forever."

-*"I love you too," Iffy replied tearfully.
+"I love you too," Iffy replied tearfully.
-The thick insulation in the suit made it hard to bend her arms, but she tried to return Third's hug anyway.*
+She tried to return Third's hug, but the thick insulation in the suit made it hard to bend her arms.

-*Second bent over and kissed them both on the tops of their heads.
+Second bent over and kissed them both on the tops of their heads.
 She smelled like engine oil and the soap she always used when she shaved her head.
 That was what Iffy remembered afterward---that, and the stench of methane rising out of the sea around them.
 Hundreds of meters below,
-a million tiny bubbles of gas trapped in ancient clathrate ice on the sea floor were about to burst free.*
+a million tiny bubbles of gas trapped in ancient clathrate ice on the sea floor were about to burst free.

-*The deck pitched sideways as First tried desperately to steer out of the mass of foam that surrounded them.
+The deck pitched sideways as First tried desperately to steer the *Rushin' Doll* out of the seething mass of foam that surrounded them.
-"She's going to blow!"
+"She blow!
+She blow!"
 Fourth shouted.
 The ship's horn blared one last time.
-The last thing Iffy heard before Third closed the ecosuit's faceplate was a rushing sound like a train racing past her ears.*
+The last thing Iffy heard before Third closed the ecosuit's faceplate was a rushing sound like a train racing past her ears.

-*The ship staggered and dropped two meters.
+The ship staggered and dropped two meters.
-Iffy screamed as she tumbled back onto the deck.
+Iffy screamed as she tumbled onto the deck.
 Second and Third landed in a tangle beside beside her.
-A wash of sea water crashed down on top of them.
+Ice-cold sea water crashed down on top of them.
-Iffy screamed again as it dragged her olders against the metal taffrail.
+Iffy screamed again as it dragged her and her olders against the metal taffrail.
-They grabbed for it,
+Her olders grabbed for it,
 but the ship dropped again
-as the gas rising from the ocean floor churned the water into a froth too thin to hold the boat afload.
+as the gas rising from the ocean floor churned the water into a froth too thin to hold the boat afloat.
-The last thing Iffy saw before the water closed over her was Fourth tumbling through the air, her arms and legs flailing against the perfect blue sky.*
+The last thing Iffy saw before the water closed over her was Fourth falling from the crow's nest, her arms and legs flailing against the perfect blue sky.

-*Her dream stopped then,
+Her dream stopped then,
 just like it always did.
-She didn't remember being fished out of the frigid Antarctic water a day later by a passing jelly dredger.
+She didn't remember the sea snapping the *Rushin' Doll*'s keel, or the ecosuit's tiny core deciding that the safest place for her to be was anywhere but there.
-The ecosuit was a hundred years old, but its seals held.
+The suit was a hundred years old, but its seals held.
-It kept her warm while the thumb-sized motors in its arms and legs steered her clear of the after-bubbles that would have swallowed a lifeboat.*
+It kept her warm while the thumb-sized motors in its arms and legs steered her clear of the after-bubbles that would have swallowed a lifeboat.

+And she didn't remember the *Guinevere* finding her hours later or being hauled out of the frigid Antarctic water in a jelly dredging net.
-*The woman she learned to call Aunt Naggie said it was a miracle she survived.
+The woman she learned to call Aunt Naggie said it was a miracle she had survived.
 It was even more of a miracle that she was allowed to stay on the dredger that found her.
+The *Guinevere*'s captain,
+Uncle Jack,
-The man she learned to call Uncle Jack didn't like children.
+didn't like children.
 Or animals.
 Or foreigners or the governor
-or the co-operatives that bought the jellyfish he and Aunt Naggie caught or the people who sold him supplies or passers-by who looked at him the wrong way or didn't have the decency to look at him at all.
+or the co-operatives that bought the jellyfish he and Aunt Naggie dredged out of the Weddell Sea or the people who sold him supplies or passers-by who looked at him the wrong way or didn't have the decency to look at him at all.
-He would have dropped her on the dock and sailed away.
+He would have dropped her on the pier and sailed away.
-The docksiders in Rothera never understood why he didn't, and wouldn't have believe that his long-suffering wife had put her hands on her hips and told him that the child was staying or she was leaving, which was it going to be?*
+The docksiders in Rothera never understood why he didn't, and wouldn't have believe that his long-suffering wife had put her hands on her hips and told him that the child was staying or she was leaving, which was it going to be?

-*So Iffy stayed, but not the ecosuit.
+So Iffy stayed, but not the ecosuit.
-Uncle Jack had two pairs,
-eights over fives,
-but the Aussie across the table had three sixes.
+Uncle Jack had two pairs that night, eights over fives, but the Aussie across the table had three sixes.
-"You were going to outgrow it anyway," he snapped impatiently over her tearful protests when she found out it was gone.
+"You were going to outgrow it anyway," he snapped over her tearful protests when she found out it was gone.
-"Gotta pay for your keep somehow."*
+"Gotta pay for your keep somehow."

-*He would have gambled away the book tucked into the suit as well if Aunt Naggie hadn't misplaced it until he forgot about it.
+He would have gambled away the book tucked into the suit as well if Aunt Naggie hadn't misplaced it until he forgot about it.
 It had belonged to Third when she was Iffy's age, and to Second before that,